Actionable Book Summary: 21 Lessons for the 21st Century by Yuval Noah Harari

 Commentary And My Personal Takeaway

 What struck me the most after reading 21 Lessons for the 21st Century by Yuval Noah Harari is the importance of having a clear vision about the future.
-But not our personal future.
+But not about our personal future.
 Rather, where we’re going as a species and what we should do to make the world a better place?
 It might sound cliche-ish but if we continue doing what we’re doing our kids might inherit a broken world.

 People are afraid of being trapped inside a box, but they don’t realize that they are already trapped inside a box – their brain – which is locked within the bigger box of human society.
 When you escape the matrix the only thing you discover is a bigger matrix.”